NEC-CIS-11/Character-Counter-for-Names/README.md

       - Increment the character count at this position.
       - Store the new count back in the array.
       - Reset to the start of the array for the next character.
-4. **Restore State:** Restore the return address from the stack.
+4. **Restore:** Restore the return address from the stack.
 Save the current stack pointer address to STACK_PTR.
 Restore the saved stack pointer address from STACK_PTR.
 Increment the stack pointer by 1.
 Return from the character counting function.

 ### Display Character Frequencies Function

-1. **Save State:** Save the return address (current PC) to the stack.
+1. **Save:** Save the return address to the stack.
 Decrement the stack pointer by 1.
 2. **Display Loop:**
   - Initialize a counter to 26 (for the alphabet).
   - Set the current character to 'a'.